Content management systems

 For a more basic introduction to CMS, see what is a content management system.

-While some CMS are available as basic 'off the shelves' packages, others can be customised and enhanced with advanced add-ons, plug-ins and other features.
-See different types of content management systems.
+While some CMS are available as basic 'off the shelves' packages, other types of content management systems can be customised and enhanced with advanced add-ons, plug-ins and other features.

 Popular web CMS features